-- Use IT skills to locate activity ideas to enhance program or find latest research re exercise protocols. - Perform statistical and other calculations. - Critical thinking (evaluation of information) The capacity to sift and sort information to select what is required.
-Present information in a useful way, evaluate information itself and the sources and methods to obtain it. - Research to enhance your contribution e.g. finding new games, fitness activities or diet information.
+- Critical thinking (evaluation of information) The capacity to sift and sort information to select what is required.
+Present information in a useful way, evaluate information itself and the sources and methods to obtain it. - Research to enhance your critical thinking e.g. finding new games, fitness activities or diet information. - Apply knowledge, past experience and skills to find a solution to a problem.